chaitanyabhavsar/cp386a4/README.md

 ## Motivation

 In this assignment, we will try to practice the concept of deadlock avoidance.
 We will write a multiple threaded program that implements the banker's algorithm.
+We are to write a  multithreaded program  that  implements  the  banker's  algorithm.
+Customers request and release resources from the bank.
+The banker will keep track of the resources.
+The banker will grant a request if it satisfies the safety algorithm.
+If a request does not leave the system in a safe state, the banker will deny.

 ## Installation